TA-800/Erudition_OLD/README.md

 - [AWS S3](https://aws.amazon.com/s3/) (File Storage)
 - [Railway](https://railway.app/) (Deployment)

-The website is designed to be mobile-friendly and can be run on almost any device with a web browser.
+The website is designed to be mobile-friendly (responsive) and can be run on almost any device with a web browser.

 ## Roadmap
 - [x] Landing page